 #MECAM SERIES VIDEO “Maghrebi Minds: Imagining Futures”

-The short video series “*Maghrebi Minds: Imagining Futures*” provides a captivating glimpse into the diverse intellectual legacy of the Maghreb region by delving into the perspectives of prominent thinkers and their visions for the future.
-Each episode delves into the works and ideas of outstanding Maghrebi intellectuals, exploring their historical impact, contemporary relevance, and potential contributions to shaping future trajectories.
-This series is a component of the conceptual framework of the Merian Centre for Advanced Studies in the Maghreb (MECAM) – “Imagining Futures”.
+The short video series “Maghrebi Minds: Imagining Futures” offers an insightful perspective on the diverse intellectual legacy of the Maghreb region by examining the ideas of prominent thinkers and their visions for the future.
+Each episode explores the works and contributions of remarkable Maghrebi intellectuals, highlighting their historical significance, contemporary relevance, and potential influence on shaping future trajectories.
+This series is part of the conceptual framework of the Merian Centre for Advanced Studies in the Maghreb (MECAM) – “Imagining Futures”.

 Why Ibn Khaldun is still relevant today?